Nobin Sarwar

 I am a second-year Computer Science Ph.D. student in the Language Understanding Lab at the University of Maryland, Baltimore County, advised by Prof. Francis Ferraro.

-Previously, I earned my MS in Computer Science from the University of Texas Rio Grande Valley, where I worked on privacy-preserving federated learning for biometrics and differential privacy, contributing to projects that received NSF funding.
+Previously, I earned my MS in Computer Science from the University of Texas Rio Grande Valley, where I worked on privacy-preserving Federated Learning for biometrics and Differential Privacy, contributing to projects that received NSF funding.

 Research News